nickjbrowning/cscs-docs/docs/software/sciapps/lammps.md

 uenv image find lammps
 ```

-which will list several uenv lammps uenv images.
+which will list several available LAMMPS uenv images.
 We recommend that you regularly check for the latest version.
 Please see the documentation here for further details: https://eth-cscs.github.io/cscs-docs/software/uenv/#finding-uenv.